-- 4. Other children practising the Islamic faith - 5.
-Other looked after children or previously looked after children. - 6.
-Other children with a brother or sister at the school who will still be in attendance at the time the sibling enters the school. - 7.
-Other children

-In the event of oversubscription in any of the above the categories, offers will be made by random allocation.

-- a.
-Using a Random Number Generator each applicant will be electronically allocated a number within each category. - b.
-Applicants will be randomly selected using an electronic system in order to decide which applicant should take priority in each category. - c.
+In the event of oversubscription in any of the above the categories, offers will be made by random allocation. - 1.
+Using a Random Number Generator each applicant will be electronically allocated a number within each category. - 2.
+Applicants will be randomly selected using an electronic system in order to decide which applicant should take priority in each category. - 3.
 Any subsequent places offered from the waiting list will be offered using a fresh round of the random allocation process.
 This will include applications that have been accepted after the closing date.
 The process will be supervised by a person that is independent of Al-Hijrah School.
 That person will check that each of the above stages is properly carried out.
 Any places that become available will be allocated according to the waiting list.

-Islamic Faith

-Evidence will be required in the form of a completed questionnaire which can be obtained from the school and should be returned to the school by the date stated on the questionnaire.

-Al-Hijrah School has adopted the Local Authority's definitions for 'Children with a statement of special educational needs', 'Looked after or previously looked after children', 'Sibling'.

-If a child is refused admission, parents have a right to appeal to an independent appeals panel.
+Islamic Faith Evidence will be required in the form of a completed questionnaire which can be obtained from the school and should be returned to the school by the date stated on the questionnaire.
+Al-Hijrah School has adopted the Local Authority's definitions for 'Children with an education, health and care plan', 'Looked after or previously looked after children', 'Sibling'.
+Appeals If a child is refused admission, parents have a right to appeal to an independent appeals panel.
 An appeal form can be obtained from the school office.

-Archbishop IIsley Catholic Technology College and Sixth Form Centre

-39 Victoria Road, Acocks Green, Birmingham B27 7XY Tel: 0121 706 4200 www.ilsley.bham.sch.uk Headteacher: Mr G Alexander

-Type: Voluntary Aided Catholic Published Admission Number: 210 Number on roll: 1131 Chair of Governors: Mrs M Mills Age range: 11 - 18 DFE No: 330 4804 Number on roll in the Sixth Form: 151
+Archbishop Ilsley Catholic Technology College and Sixth Form Centre 39 Victoria Road, Acocks Green, Birmingham B27 7XY Tel: 0121 706 4200 www.ilsley.bham.sch.uk Type: Voluntary Aided Catholic Age range: 11 - 18 Published Admission Number: 210 DFE No: 330 4804 Number on roll: 1131 Number on roll in the Sixth Form: 151 How to make an In-Year application See Section 3.